-Acquiring and retaining some degree of control over indigenous women's sexuality is fundamental to colonial projects; the issues of 'normative' family life, sexual behavior and reproduction have been central to notions of European modernity.
-Yuval Davis' thorough study demonstrated how nationalism cast women in the role of markers of the national collectives.
-Their chastity and sexual exclusivity are powerful symbols of national 'purity' and pride; control over women's bodies and sexuality is therefore a central objective of men-led national struggles for liberation.
-Women's bodies and sexuality, then, are prime sites for contention: torn between colonial intervention and control on the one hand, and patriarchal-nationalist impositions of 'purity' on the other.
+One invaluable insight born of the scholarly debates focusing on Israel/Palestine as a case of settler colonialism was to tie between family life, women's sexuality and political expediency on behalf of the colonial power.
+Acquiring and retaining some degree of control over indigenous women's sexuality is fundamental to colonial projects; the issues of 'normative' family life, sexual behavior and reproduction have all been central to notions of European modernity.
+Yuval Davis' groundbreaking study demonstrated how national movements cast women in the role of markers of the national collectives.
+Primordialists tied women's chastity and sexual exclusivity to national 'purity' and pride; control over women's bodies and sexuality became a central imperative omnipresent in men-led national struggles for liberation.
+Women's bodies and sexuality, then, are prime sites for contention.
+In the colonial and postcolonial arenas, they are torn between colonial intervention and control on the one hand, and patriarchal-nationalist impositions of 'purity' on the other.

-In the modalities of settler colonialism, Bedouin have been portrayed by Israeli officials as "enemies of progress," inimical to the Jewish modern state.
-They have been alternately derided as violent, uncivilized, thieves and trespassers.
-Polygamy, a supposedly premodern evil ever present in Bedouin culture, serves as part of this narrative, as can be seen in the words of Moshe Shohat, the former head of the Bedouin Education Authority, who expressed his frustration with the "bloodthirsty Bedouins, who commit polygamy, have 30 children and incessantly expand their illegal settlements, taking over state land."
-The woes of Bedouin women in polygynous households thus serve as justification for their "saving" from their own culture by the enlightened Westerner.
+In the modalities of settler colonialism, Bedouin have been portrayed by Israeli officials as "enemies of progress," inimical by their very nature to the Zionist modernizing project.
+Evocative of colonial contexts elsewhere in the world, members of these semi-nomadic people been derided as violent, uncivilized, thieves and trespassers, sometimes their very presence criminalized.
+Polygamy, a supposedly premodern evil ever present in Bedouin culture, serves as part of this narrative, as can be seen in the words of Moshe Shohat, the former head of the Bedouin Education Authority, who furiously expressed his frustrations with the "bloodthirsty Bedouins, who commit polygamy, have 30 children and incessantly expand their illegal settlements, taking over state land."
+The woes of Bedouin women in polygynous households, in such contexts, transmute into as moral justifications for their "saving" from their backward culture and menfolk by the self-congratulating Westerner.

-One might argue that the deterministic Israeli attitude toward polygamy as intrinsic to Bedouin culture is counterproductive to what Wolf called "the logic of elimination" of the native, due to its alleged contribution to the "demographic threat", namely, an argument connecting polygamy to higher birthrates among the Bedouin.
-I argue that the enforcement policy of the state of Israel is, in fact, not a lax expression of an ill-defined policy.
-It is, rather, entirely consistent with this logic: anti-polygamy laws are vigorously enforced, for example, in instances where Israeli Bedouins take Palestinian brides from the West Bank and Gaza.
-The unique treatment of cases involving Bedouins and Palestinians from the occupied Palestinian territories needs to be understood in the context of demographics.
-According to the logic of elimination of the native, admitting Palestinian women intended to be married into polygynous households as second and third wives amounts to the Israeli government acknowledging the Palestinian "right of return" from the back door, an contentious political issue which could, if unchecked, threaten the demographic balance and social makeup of the settler colonial state, central to which is the preservation of a Jewish majority.
+One might argue that the deterministic Israeli attitude toward polygamy as intrinsic to Bedouin culture is counterproductive to what Wolf called "the logic of elimination" of the native, due to its alleged contribution to the "demographic threat".
+Shohat's lamentations that the Bedouin "have 30 children" are not coincidental: they are indicative, rather, of a broadly shared Zionist anxiety, namely, high birthrates among the Israel's non Jewish population and the eventual demographic "overthrow" of the Jewish majority in Israel.
+These paranoid demographic discourses often evoke higher birth ratings to the exercise of polygamy among the Bedouins.
+Why, then, is polygamy not subjected to harsh police crackdowns or the object of intensive legal prosecution?

+I argue that the non-enforcement policy of the state of Israel is not a lax expression of an ill-defined policy.
+It is, however counterintuitively, consistent with this logic: anti-polygamy laws are vigorously enforced, for example, in instances where Israeli Bedouins take Palestinian brides from the West Bank and Gaza.
+The uncharacteristically rigorous treatment of marriages involving Bedouins and Palestinians from the occupied Palestinian territories should be understood in the context of demographics.
+According to the logic of elimination of the native, admitting Palestinian women intended to be married into polygynous households as second and third wives jeopardizes an Israeli recognition of the Palestinian refugees' "right of return" through the back door.
+Here Government inaction regarding Bedouin polygamy would implicate a contentious political issue which potentially could, if unchecked, threaten the demographic balance and the very social makeup of the settler colonial state, central to which is the preservation of a Jewish majority.